Turnus: In later literature

+The Historia Brittonum connected Turnus with the Turoni, and the city of Tours: "[Brutus of Troy] was exiled on account of the death of Turnus, slain by Aeneas.
+He then went among the Gauls and built a city of the Turones, called Turnis [Tours]".
 In the Middle English poem Sir Gawain and the Green Knight, the unknown poet cites as a parallel to Brutus of Troy's founding of Britain, that of an unidentified "Ticius" to Tuscany.
-Although some scholars have tried to argue that "Titius" is derived from Titus Tatius, Otis Chapman has proposed that "Ticius" is a scribal error for what the poet intended to read as Turnus.
+Although some scholars have argued that "Titius" is derived from Titus Tatius, Otis Chapman has proposed that "Ticius" is a scribal error for what the poet intended to read as Turnus.
 On top of manuscript stylometric evidence, Chapman notes that in a passage in Ranulf Higdon's Polychronicon, Turnus is also named as King of Tuscany.
-This suggests that legends in the age after Virgil came to identify Turnus "as a legendary figure like Aeneas, Romulus, "Langeberde", and Brutus".
+This suggests that legends in the age after Virgil came to identify Turnus "as a legendary figure like Aeneas, Romulus, 'Langeberde', and Brutus".

 In Book IX of John Milton's Paradise Lost, the story of Turnus and Lavinia is mentioned in relation to God's anger at Adam and Eve.

 Interpretation

-Turnus can be seen as a "new Achilles," due to his Greek ancestry and his fierceness.
+Turnus can be seen as a "new Achilles", due to his Greek ancestry and his fierceness.
 According to Barry Powell, he may also represent Mark Antony or local peoples who must submit to Rome's empire.
 Powell adds that in the dispute between Turnus and Aeneas, Turnus may have the moral upper hand, having been arranged to marry Lavinia first.
 However, Turnus must be stopped since he is running counter to the force of destiny.